GameWorks: History

 GameWorks began as a joint venture between the video game developer Sega and the film studios Universal Studios and DreamWorks, with filmmaker Steven Spielberg providing creative input.
 Skip Paul was GameWorks' first chairman and CEO, and Jon Snoddy headed the design team.
-Its first location opened in Seattle in March 1997.
+Its first location opened in Seattle in March 1997 with many high-profile guests in attendance, such as celebrities Will Smith and Gillian Anderson and billionaire Bill Gates.
 DreamWorks sold its portion in 2001.

 GameWorks filed its first bankruptcy in 2004.
 On November 3, 2005, Sega Sammy Holdings, formed following the 2004 merger of Sega and Sammy, bought the controlling interests of GameWorks.
 GameWorks filed its second bankruptcy in 2010; as a result, Sega Entertainment USA, the parent company at that time, closed seven GameWorks venues on March 29, in an attempt to focus on profitability and future growth.
 Two locations that closed, one in Circle Centre at Indianapolis, Indiana, and another in Irvine Spectrum Center at Irvine, California, originally opened as Sega City.

 In 2011, GameWorks was sold to an investment group, HNR Capital.
 In October 2011, GameWorks acquired the assets of several Jillian's Billiards Clubs in California, Washington, and Virginia.

 In May 2017, Oomba acquired GameWorks.
 In May 2018, Chicago-based ExWorks Capital took ownership of GameWorks.

 On December 24, 2021, GameWorks announced that it would be closing all of its remaining locations, citing financial difficulties brought on by the COVID-19 pandemic.
 Greg Stevens, who served as the company's CEO from 2011 to 2018, subsequently reacquired the assets of the Seattle location with business partner Howard Brand, a managing partner at former owner HNR Capital.
 After some reorganization, the Seattle location reopened on August 3, 2022, after the closure due to the COVID-19 pandemic.